 The Charter of the General Service Conference guarantees the Grapevine editor's right to accept or reject material for publication.
 Grapevine staff members evaluate articles and, while some editing is done for purposes of clarity, styling, and length, the editors encourage all writers to express their own experience in their own unique way.

-Articles are not intended to be statements of AA policy, nor does publication of any article constitute endorsement by either Alcoholics Anonymous or Grapevine.
-Articles are invited, although no payment can be made nor can material be returned.
+Articles are not intended to be statements of AA policy, nor does the publication of any article constitute an endorsement by either Alcoholics Anonymous or Grapevine.
+Articles are invited, although no payment can be made nor can the material be returned.

 1986 CONFERENCE ADVISORY ACTION

 "Since each issue of the Grapevine cannot go through the Conference-approval process, the Conference recognizes the AA Grapevine as the international journal of Alcoholics Anonymous."

 In keeping with the 1986 Conference Advisory Action, member's stories and content that comprise Grapevine and La Viña print and online journals are not submitted to the Conference process.